-The Board also invests with the Treasurer's endowment trust fund.
+The Board also invests with the Treasurer's Arizona Endowment Trust Fund.
 The Treasurer's endowment trust fund is an investment vehicle for longer term participant objectives.
 The participants in this trust fund receive shares based upon the value of the shares at the time of purchase.
-Investments will be co-mingled with other participants; endowment investments will be held in accordance with A.R.S. §35-314.03.
+Investments will be comingled with other participants in the State; endowment investments will be held in accordance with A.R.S. §35-314.03.
 The amount initially invested with the trust fund in fiscal year 2021 is intended to be held for a period of at least five years in order to obtain a 4% rate of return thereafter.
-The Board can divest the initial investment in the trust fund at any time, but may incur a penalty for doing so before the end of the five year lock out period.
-The fund invest 60% into equity indexing and 40% into active fixed income.
+The Board can divest the initial investment in the trust fund at any time, but may incur a penalty for doing so before the end of the five year lockout period.
+The fund invests 60% into equity indexing and 40% into active fixed income.
 The fund is currently unrated.
+The fund is recorded at cost in accordance with GASB 72 for 2a7-like external investment pools at \$40,000,000.
+The Arizona State Treasurer's Office has determined a fair value of \$44,681,856 at June 30, 2024.